What Is a Hydrating Facial Treatment? Your Skin Guide

 TL;DR:

-A hydrating facial treatment is a professional skincare procedure designed to deeply replenish water content and improve skin texture and elasticity.
+A hydrating facial treatment is a professional skincare service designed to deeply replenish water content and improve skin texture and elasticity.
 Unlike a standard facial, it focuses specifically on infusing water-based humectants like hyaluronic acid and glycerin into the skin through a multi-step process.
 The result is softer, plumper skin with a visible glow.
+At Lumina Skin Sanctuary in Fort Myers, the Express Hydrating Facial is 30 minutes for $75; the customizable Signature Glow Facial starts at $60.
 This guide explains how the treatment works, who benefits from it, and how to get the most out of every session, especially if you live in Fort Myers, FL, where heat and humidity put constant stress on your skin.

 What is a hydrating facial treatment and how does it work?